Which Ireland players are out to prove a point?

 The nickname 'the Bangor bulldozer' is as misleading as it is unfair on McCloskey.
 Similar to Baloucoune, you look at his stature - 6ft 4in and 17st plus - and think you have a good read on what type of player you are getting.

-But McCloskey, 30, is not a crash ball specialist.
+But McCloskey is not a crash ball specialist.
 He possesses a sleight of hand and playmaking ability that are the envy of most European centres.

-He is on the bench against the Springboks but will hope for a start in one of the other two autumn games as he seeks to upset to established midfield pecking order.
+His chance to start against the Springboks is the biggest opportunity imaginable for him to upset the established midfield pecking order.